Bayesian statistical framework for identifying strongly lensed gravitational-wave signals

 \subsection{Under the lensed hypothesis}

 Under the lensed hypothesis, we write the event-level parameters differently, namely we let the common parameters $\comparam{(i)} = \{ M_{\rm {tot}}^{\text{det}}, q, \bm{\chi}_{1}, \bm{\chi}_{2}, \alpha, \delta, \psi, \iota, \phi_{\rm c} \}$.
-As for the independent parameters, we write $\idparam{(i)} = \{\delta t_{\rm c}^{(i)}, d_{\rm L}^{(i)}, \Xi^{(i)}\}$, where we perform the same transformation to the time of arrival as in the case under the not-lensed hypothesis, and $\Xi$ denotes the \emph{type of an image} which can be either \{I, II, III\}.
+As for the independent parameters, we write $\idparam{(i)} = \{\delta t_{\rm c}^{(i)}, d_{\rm L}^{(i)}, \Xi^{(i)}\}$, where we perform the same transformation to the time of arrival as in the case under the not-lensed hypothesis, and $\Xi$ denotes the type of an image which can be either \{I, II, III\}.

 Each strongly lensed image can be classified into three types (I, II or III), where each image type corresponds to a Morse index of $\left\{ 0, 1, 2 \right\}$ respectively, inducing a different phase shift as shown in Eq.~\eqref{eq:Phasing_effect} to the image because of the interaction of the lensed image with the caustic.
-One would expect the image that arrives at the Earth first to be of type I since type I images correspond to local minima of the Fermat time-of-arrival potential.
+One would expect the image that arrives at the Earth first to be of type I since type-I images correspond to local minima of the Fermat time-of-arrival potential.
 However, the signal that we called the first image in an analysis might not actually be the first image that had arrived the Earth since, for example, the GW detectors might be offline.
-Various arguments on the type of images one would see can be made if we know \emph{a priori} the geometry of the gravitational lens but this is not known prior to the analysis.
-Therefore, we assume that the type of a lensed image to follow a discrete uniform distribution, namely
+Various arguments on the type of images one would see can be made if we know the geometry of the gravitational lens but this is not known prior to the analysis.
+Therefore, to be lens-model-agnostic we assume that the type of the lensed images in a pair to each follow a discrete uniform distribution and are uncorrelated, namely

 where